Everything you need to know about augmented reality for mobile marketing

 A well-known example of AR in mobile apps is Pokemon GO.
 Software development company Niantic created this gaming app to allow users to experience an augmented reality in which they can find and catch Pokemon by exploring their surroundings in real life.

 This augmented reality game became a global phenomenon that made $207 million in its first month — more than any other mobile game.
 In its first three months of release, Pokemon GO became so popular that it accounted for 45% of gameplay time among the top-20 Android games.
 But augmented reality isn’t just useful for gaming.
 Social media apps such as Instagram and Snapchat show how AR can be used to enhance the user experience and increase engagement.
-For example, by superimposing digital information onto a user’s face, Snapchat and Instagram filters allow users to see how they will look in their old age or as another gender.
+For example, Snapchat introduced “City Painter” in 2020, which allowed users to virtually spray paint on the street’s shops to create murals.
+This also introduced Local Lenses to the Snapchat audience.

 What’s the difference between augmented reality and virtual reality?

 It’s important to know that augmented reality and virtual reality (VR) are not the same.
 Virtual reality is the creation of a digital environment, while AR augments real environments with digital information.
-A study by eMarketer revealed that 42.9 million people will use VR and 68.7 million will use AR at least once per month, representing 13% and 20.8% of the population, respectively.
-The report also says that more people are using AR than VR because it is “increasingly accessible via everyday mobile devices and has the potential to make people’s lives easier.”
+AR usership is expected to grow to 17% of people in 2022, with 83.1 million consumers in the U.S. already using AR monthly.
+AR tends to be more popular than VR because of its accessibility through equipment most of us have in our pockets.
 The breakout success of Pokemon GO in 2016 is also given credit for the popularity of augmented reality mobile apps.

 Augmented reality for mobile marketing

-Augmented reality can be used for mobile marketing to increase engagement and create unique experiences with your product.
+One of the advantages of augmented reality in advertising is that it can be used to increase engagement and create unique experiences with your product.
 Take IKEA Place for example.
 This app was among the first apps to use Apple's augmented reality framework, ARKit.

 Whether or not augmented reality is useful to your marketing strategy will depend on your target market.
 This must be determined through market research and using your data to better understand user behavior.
 It is essential that you test your hypothesis to prove that augmented reality is a profitable addition to your overall marketing strategy.